algorandfoundation/algokit-cli/docs/features/init.md

 ?
 Name of project / directory to create the project in:  my-cool-app
 ```

 Once above 2 questions are answered, the `cli` will start instantiating the project and will start asking questions specific to the template you are instantiating.
-By default official templates such as `puya`, `fullstack`, `react`, `beaker` include a notion of a `preset`.
+By default official templates such as `python`, `fullstack`, `react`, `beaker` include a notion of a `preset`.
 If you want to skip all questions and let the tool preset the answers tailored for a starter project you can pick `Starter`, for a more advanced project that includes unit tests, CI automation and other advanced features, pick `Production`.
 Lastly, if you prefer to modify the experience and tailor the template to your needs, pick the `Custom` preset.

 If you want to accept the default for each option simply hit [enter] or alternatively to speed things up you can run `algokit init --defaults` and they will be auto-accepted.